talaserine-glitch/Simple-Robotic-Arm/README.md

 # Simple-Robotic-Arm
-Simple Robotic Arm is a beginner-friendly Arduino project designed to move a small object from Point A to Point B using two motors and a joystick controller.
+Simple Robotic Arm is a beginner-friendly Arduino project.
+Compatible with most Arduino starter kits, designed to move a small object from Point A to Point B using two motors and a joystick controller.

 ## Robotic arm picture